-It’s no surprise that SVG patterns and illustrations are in demand on stock image sites.
+Unsurprisingly, SVG patterns and illustrations are in demand on stock image marketplaces.
 Stock vector illustrations are invaluable to designers because they can be easily customized with specific colors or fit into any sized space.

-High quality work, of course, and consistency across a body of work are the keys to success for a vector artist, just like in any other field.
-But for designers, it also helps to produce variations on what you’ve already done, or to craft your own take on a popular theme.
+High-quality work and consistency across a body of work are the keys to success for a vector artist, just like in any other field.
+But for designers, it also helps to produce variations on what you’ve already done or to craft your own take on a popular theme.

 What is it about a pattern that is so satisfying?
 The human brain, specifically the neocortex, is evolved to recognize and gather meaning from patterns in a… well, mind-bogglingly short amount of time.
 The neocortex contains around 300 million “pattern recognizer” columns of neurons that fire off in parallel to understand what we are looking at.

 We respond to the symmetry, balance, and order of a pattern.
-Zen gardens, in the Japanese tradition, emphasize serenity with swirling raked rocks and checkerboard patterns.
+In Japanese tradition, Zen gardens emphasize serenity with swirling raked rocks and checkerboard patterns.
 We find enjoyment and even peace in the predictability of a pattern.
 That’s why when something is “off,” we know it immediately, and it can be unsettling, irritating, or downright rage-inducing.
 That’s why the internet is replete with documentation of “you had one job” pattern flubs.

 Patterns in nature branch and crystalize in different directions, form crack textures like tree bark and tortoise shells, meander like a stream, and cluster like bubbles.
-Physics and chemistry explain the ways density, viscosity and surface tension can create these patterns.
-But even when nature takes its own course, we know when a pattern feels right.
+Physics and chemistry explain how density, viscosity, and surface tension can create these patterns.
+But even when nature takes its course, we know when a pattern feels right.

 But sometimes it’s just polka dots, right?
 Designers don’t always have the time to create patterns from scratch, let alone ponder the universe while they’re at it.

-In other words, there is always a place for original vector illustration.
+In other words, there’s always a place for original vector illustrations.
 However, reinventing the wheel is not always a good use of time.

-If you’ve never attempted to make a repeat pattern using multiple design elements, my advice is to take a look around at textiles, wallpapers, or packaging you like and dissect how their patterns are put together.
-Look at the frequency of the repetition, scale, color, and rotation of individual elements in the pattern, and see if you can replicate it with your own original vector drawings or icons.
+Suppose you’ve never attempted to make a repeat SVG pattern using multiple design elements.
+In that case, I advise you to look around at textiles, wallpapers, or packaging you like and dissect how their patterns are put together.
+Look at the frequency of the repetition, scale, color, and rotation of individual elements in the pattern, and see if you can replicate it with your own original vectors created with these background generators.